tlhutch/test-playbooks/docs/test_plans/testplan-3.1.0.md

 ### Task Manager (Chris)
 [Feature](https://github.com/ansible/ansible-tower/blob/devel/docs/task_manager_system.md)

+General acceptance criteria:

+1. [x] Groups of blocked tasks run in chronological order.
+1. [ ] Tasks that are not blocked run whenever there is capacity available.
+1. [x] One job is always allowed to run even if there isn't enough capacity.
+1. [x] Only one project update for a project may be running at any given point in time.
+1. [x] Only one inventory update for an inventory source may be running at any given point in time.
+1. [x] For a related project, only one job xor project update may be running at any given point in time.
+1. [x] For a related inventory, only one job xor inventory update(s) may be running at any given point in time.
+1. [x] For a related inventory, only one command xor inventory update(s) may be running at any given point in time.
+1. [x] Only one job for a JT may be running at any given point in time when allow_simultaneous is disabled.
+1. [x] Multiple jobs from the same JT may be running at any given point in time when allow_simultaneous is enabled.
+1. [x] Only one command for an inventory may be running for any given point in time.
+1. [x] Only one system job may be running at any given point in time.

 Cascade failing jobs:

 1. [x] Cascade fail with project updates (cancel the project update, dependent jobs are failed).